fcarrus/RHVH-Provisioning-Satellite/README.md

 If you're not using DHCP, you may download the `Full Host image` ISO file and use it via OOB management interface.

 Assuming your host is named `mynewhost`, the image is available:
-* via WebUI: Hosts -> select the new host -> Boot Disk -> Full Host "mynewhost" image
+* via WebUI: Hosts -> mynewhost -> Boot Disk -> Full Host "mynewhost" image
 * or via API: `curl -k -u mysatuser:mypassword -vL https://satellite.example.com/bootdisk/api/hosts/mynewhost.example.com?full=true -o mynewhost.example.com.iso`